MorgueXIIV/de-dialogue-explorer/README.md

 4) Type 'bundler install' and press enter.

-5) Type 'ruby dealogueimport.db' and press enter.
-This will take a moment.

-6) Finally, type 'ruby guidealoguebrowser.rb' and press enter.
-Then get a drink because this will /definitely/ take a moment.
+5) Finally, type 'ruby guidealoguebrowser.rb' and press enter.
+Then get a drink because this will /take a moment/.

 How to navigate: